veilchen-web/veilchen/docs/tutorial_app.rst

 ====================

-.. rubric:: Install Bottle
+.. rubric:: Install Veilchen

-Assuming that you have a fairly new installation of Python (version 2.5 or higher), you only need to install Bottle in addition to that.
-Bottle has no other dependencies than Python itself.
+Assuming that you have a fairly new installation of Python (version 2.5 or higher), you only need to install Veilchen in addition to that.
+Veilchen has no other dependencies than Python itself.

-You can either manually install Bottle or use Python's easy_install: ``easy_install veilchen``
+You can either manually install Veilchen or use Python's easy_install: ``easy_install veilchen``

 .. rubric:: Further Software Necessities